3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_deep_learning.rst

 **Arguments**

+-- ``to_unit_sphere``
+    Whether to transform the structure space (spatial coordinates) of each receptive field (True) to the unit sphere (i.e., the distance between the center point and its furthest neighbor must be one) or not (False).

 -- ``support_chunk_size``
     When given and distinct than zero, it will define the chunk size.
 The chunk size will be used to group certain tasks into chunks with a max size to prevent memory exhaustion.

+-- ``support_strategy``
+    Either ``"grid"`` to find the support points as the closest neighbors to the nodes of a grid, or ``"fps"`` to select the support points through furthest point subsampling.
+The grid covers the space inside the minimum axis-aligned bounding box representing the point cloud's boundary.

+-- ``support_strategy_num_points``
+    When using the ``"fps"`` support strategy, this parameter governs the number of furthest points that must be considered.

+-- ``support_strategy_fast``
+    When using the ``"fps"`` support strategy, setting this parameter to true will use a significantly faster random sampling-based approximation of the furthest point subsampling strategy.
+Note that this approximation is only reliable for high enough values of ``"support_strategy_num_points"`` (at least thousands).

 -- ``training_class_distribution``
     When given, the support points to be considered as the centers of the